nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Add an income: `addin`

-> Add an entry to your list of tracked incomes.
+> Adds an entry to your list of tracked incomes.

 Format: `addin /g GROUP_INDEX /u USER_INDEX /d DESCRIPTION /i INCOME /p <T/(any)>`